junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 >
 > Cas drooping leviathan ooze occasionally but mostly can hold them back.

 "Sam, Sam!
 Gun down!
 It's us!
 For God's sake!"
-Dean ducks just in time for the bullet to fly over his head, whooshing out of the opened window.
+Dean ducks just in time for the bullet to fly over his head, whooshing out of the open window.
 Cas, however, gets one right on his chest.

-"Jesus Christ, we should have 'no gun in room' policy!"
-Dean rushes to check on Cas, who already removed the bullet and is examining it carefully on his palm.
-The trench coat has a new bloody bullet hole, but other than that, he looks okay.
+"Jesus Christ, we should have a 'no gun in room' policy!"
+Dean rushes to check on Cas, who already removed the bullet and is examining it carefully in his palm.
+The trench coat has a new bloody bullet hole, but other than that, he looks fine.
 Dean lets out a breath.

 "What's that about?
-Red alert on enemy angel incoming?"
+Red alert for enemy angel incoming?"
 Dean glares at Sam.

-Sam shrugs, "Sorry, muscle memory.
+Sam shrugs.
+"Sorry.
+Muscle memory.
 Maybe use the door next time."

-Dean stares at him unbelievably, "Oh that's how you say 'welcome back'?
-'Maybe use the door next time'?
-That's -- that's just great."
+Dean stares at him unbelievably, "Oh that's your 'welcome back'?
+'Use the door next time'?
+That's -- that's just great.
+Really heartwarming."

 Dean turns around to look for Bobby.

 Bobby meets his eyes, giving him a nod and a tight smile, "Welcome back, Dean."
 Throwing a glance in Cas's direction, he adds, "Looks like your angel found you, like he promised."

 Dean nods, glancing back at Cas as well.
-The black goo dripping from Cas's fingertips slowly forms a small black puddle on the floor.
+Black goo dripping from Cas's fingertips slowly forms a small black puddle on the floor.

-"He ain't looking so hot though.
-Any new problem we need to handle?"
+"He ain't lookin' so hot though.
+Any new problem we gotta deal with?"
 Bobby asks with an unsurprised annoyed look.

-Dean doesn't even bother to look surprised or offended at that.
+Dean doesn't even bother acting surprised or offended at that.
 "Yeah, about that..."

 Sam doesn't shift his gaze or aim at Cas since the two of them fly in.